-GUiDE Project is a charity seeking to forge a new youth development and empowerment pathway through Mentoring.
+GUiDE Project is a not for profit organisation seeking to forge a new youth development and empowerment pathway through Mentoring and Training.
 This innovative initiative transforms and revolutionizes the development of young people, preparing them for success and prosperity in and out of school.
-Through a strategic approach that supports and supplements the existing formal educational system GUiDE Project strengthens local and global competitive citizenship.
-GUiDE Project helps young people prepare for life and wealth creation, as well as for a successful and enjoyable school life.
-Young people taught that life is bigger than tests and good grades; that education is more than preparing for an existing job.
-GUiDE Project supports and GUiDE Project young people so that they can think freely and come up with creative projects and initiatives that are transformational.
-They own their talents, skills, aspirations, and creativity, rather than be condemned to seeking handouts or to waiting for particular kinds of jobs to be available.
+Through a strategic approach that supports and supplements the existing formal educational system, GUiDE Project strengthens local and global competitive and responsible citizenship.
+Young people are taught that there is more in life beyond the school tests and good grades though it is highly important that they excel in academics-good grades opens many doors of opportunities.
+They are also taught that education is more than preparing for an existing job.
+Therefore, young people are supported so that they can think freely and come up with creative projects and initiatives that are transformational.
+Through this initiatives, they will be able to own their talents, skills, aspirations, and creativity, rather than be condemned to seeking handouts or to waiting for particular kinds of jobs to be available-or worse, still, waiting for somebody to think for them and shape their destinies.

-GUiDE Project collaborates with stakeholders and like-minded individuals, groups and organizations in our efforts to support young people so that they may create the future they want and, achieve a better, more prosperous life.
-It partners with schools to act as resource centers and offer resources that can be deployed quickly, cheaply, and effectively, and in the process re-imagine our educational approach.
-There will be thousands of young leaders amongst young people who will find opportunities to effectively serve their communities and schools.
+GUiDE Project collaborates with stakeholders and like-minded individuals, groups and organizations in our efforts to support young people so that they may create the future they want and, achieve a better and more prosperous life.
+It partners with the school which act as resource centers that offer resources that can be deployed quickly, cheaply, and effectively, and in the process re-imagine our educational approach.
+There will be thousands of individuals and groups in the community who will find opportunities to effectively serve their communities and schools.
 Therefore, in searching for cost-effective ways to prepare youth for the rigors of life, GUiDE Project will provides a way forward.

-We believe that young people everywhere have the capacity to “learn, to make and make to prosper”.
-However, we also recognize that youth are not homogeneous and opportunities for learning and making are often curtailed by a confluence of factors, including socioeconomic inequities.
+We believe that young people everywhere have the capacity to “learn, make and prosper”.
+However, we also recognize that youth are not homogeneous and opportunities for learning and making are often curtailed by a confluence of factors, including socioeconomic inequities and personal innate factors.

-At GUiDE project, we seek to create an ecosystem in which youth from all segments of society have opportunities to innovate, effect positive change in their communities and demonstrate thought leadership within a local and regional context.
+At GUiDE project, we seek to create an ecosystem in which youth from all segments of society are guided on opportunities to believe in themselves, innovate, effect positive change in their communities and demonstrate thought leadership within a local and regional context.

-To help develop young people who are inter-connected globally and actively engaged in transforming and creating their future, and sustainably developing their communities.
+To help develop young people who are confident, inter-connected, actively engaged in transforming and creating their future, and sustainabily developing their communities.

-To provide a sense of Safety and confidence – Young people need socially feel safe before they can grow and learn since youth in uncertainity mode do not thrive.
-GUiDE Project does this by assigning mentors to guide them.
+To provide a sense of Safety and confidence – Young people need socially feel safe before they can grow and learn since youth in uncertainty mode do not thrive.
+GUiDE Project does this by assigning mentors from local communities to guide them.

 To create preparedness for the labour world – Young people need to develop competencies and skills to ready themselves for work and adult life.
-Competencies range from academic, social, emotional to vocational, cultural.
-GUiDE Project provides experiential learning, which will make education meaningful to thousands of young people.
+Competencies range from academic, emotional, cultural to social.
+GUiDE Project provides experiential learning through role playing, simulation and exchange programs, which will make education meaningful to thousands of young people.
 People learn best when they can apply the knowledge they have gained directly to their lives.
 Experience is necessary in order for young people to build the skills necessary to lead change and to create jobs

-To create connectedness foster powerful relationships – Young people need to belong, to be connected to family and community to thrive.
+To create connectedness that foster powerful relationships – Young people need to belong, to be connected to family and community to thrive.
 A growing body of brain research indicates that we are hardwired to connect.
 It is a core requisite to learn, develop and interact with the world.
 Life is not just about information; it is also about relationships.
-Schools must act as mentorship centers and allow youth to feel supported enough to take risks, help them stay motivated enough to persist in the face of challenges and to believe in the guidance they receive.
+The partner schools will act as mentorship centers and allow youth to feel supported enough to take risks, help them stay motivated enough to persist in the face of challenges and to believe in the guidance they receive.

 Emphasis on positive outcomes: The approach highlights positive, healthy outcomes (in contrast to reducing negative outcomes such as teen pregnancy, substance abuse, violence).
 Although most parents have clear ideas what positive characteristics and behaviors they would like to see in their children, there is still a lack of clarity of what exactly positive outcomes are.
 Since researchers only recently have focused on positive outcomes, definitions and categories of positive outcomes are still evolving.
 Examples of desired youth development outcomes are competence (academic, social, vocational skills), self-confidence, connectedness (healthy relationship to community, friends, and family), character (integrity, moral commitment), caring and compassion.